crownstone/bluenet/docs/PROTOCOL.md

 1. Crownstone is in setup mode (low TX, [Setup Service active](#setup_service))
 - Phone is close and connects to the Crownstone
 - Phone reads the Crownstone [MAC address](#setup_service) (required for iOS).
 This characteristic is not encrypted.
-- Phone reads the [Session Key](#setup_session_key) and [Session Nonce](#setup_session_nonce).
+- Phone reads the session key and session nonce from the [setup service](#setup_service).
 These characteristics are not encrypted.
 The values are only valid for this connection session.
-The Session key and the Session Nonce will be used to encrypt the rest of the setup phase using AES 128 CTR.
+The session key and the session nonce will be used to encrypt the rest of the setup phase using AES 128 CTR as explained [here](#encrypted_write_read).
-- Phone starts setting up the Crownstone using the [Config Control](#setup_service) Characteristic
+- Phone starts setting up the Crownstone using the [config control](#setup_service) characteristic
     - Phone gives Crownstone [its identifier](#crownstone_identifier)
     - Phone gives Crownstone [the Admin key](#admin_key)
     - Phone gives Crownstone [the User key](#user_key)